 For US visual art, US choir, US media arts, MS drama, MS music, MS visual art

-We expect to open the center in September 2013.
+The center will open in September 2013.
 The overall project cost is $6.9 million.
 Prudently, our board mandated that we raise 80% of projected costs in gifts and pledges in order to break ground.
-We met that requirement this summer, and as of September 2013, have $870,000 left to raise.
+We met that requirement last summer, and as of March 2014, have less than $72,000 to raise.
 We are looking for generous arts lovers and donors to be part of the final effort toward full funding.
-Please contact director of advancement Miranda Wellman ’91, 503-297-1894 ext.
-398 or email@example.com, to learn about this project, the school’s Campaign for Arts & Minds, or how to make a gift.
+Please contact director of development, Joset Grenon, 503-297-1894 ext.
+307 or email@example.com, to learn about this project, the school’s Campaign for Arts & Minds, or how to make a gift.
 Catlin Gabel funds major building projects entirely through contributions.

 CONSERVATIVE FISCAL MANAGEMENT